brandon-powers/brandon-powers.github.io/about.md

 3. writing API endpoints to expose a particular resource or allow access to specific collections of data
 4. changing the world one line of code at a time

-Okay, number four was a slight exaggeration.
+Okay, number four was a slight exaggeration, but I'd like it to be true.

 Feel free to check me out or shoot me a message on [LinkedIn](https://www.linkedin.com/in/brandonkpowers/) or [GitHub](https://github.com/brandon-powers).